ajaxray/bootstrap-file-field/README.md

     data-file-types="application/pdf">
 ```

-Check the `demo/index.html` file (in downloaded folder) to see all the above examples in action.
+Check the `demo/index.html` file (in downloaded source) or [this live demo](http://ajaxray.com/demo/BootstrapFileField/demo/) to see all the above examples in action.

 Supported Restrictions
 -------------------------